Protecting your privacy online

 The govCMS online service is hosted in Australia in secure, government accredited facilities.
 GovCMS updates and tests security technology on an ongoing basis.

-ACLEI has established a process—referrable to the data breaches provisions in Part IIIC of the Privacy Act—to deal with any occasion when personal information is lost or improperly disclosed.
-If a data breach occurs—such as if personal information that we hold is subject to unauthorised loss, use or disclosure—we will aim to provide timely advice to you to ensure you are able to manage any loss (financial or otherwise) that could result from the breach.
+ACLEI has established a process to deal with any occasion when personal information is lost or improperly disclosed – known as a ‘data breach’ – as required under Part IIIC of the Privacy Act 1988 (the Privacy Act).
+If a data breach occurs that affects your personal information we will aim to provide timely advice to you to ensure you are able to manage any loss (financial or otherwise) that could result from the breach.
 We will act as soon as practicable to contain or reduce the effect of any loss or potential disclosure, ideally before it occurs.

-The Information Guidelines also provide information about issues that the Integrity Commissioner may consider when assessing any application from a person for release of information that ACLEI may possess.
+The Information for people involved in ACLEI investigations page provides information about issues that the Integrity Commissioner may consider when assessing any application from a person for release of information that ACLEI may possess.

 ACLEI also follows the Guidelines for Federal and ACT government websites issued by the Office of the Australian Information Commissioner.